ElvisWang2010/WROFE-2025/README.md

 - Replace old IMU with higher accuracy.
 - Place IMU further away from vibrating motors for increased precision.

-By combining the IMU with the camera, the car can merge multiple data sources to create a clear view of its surroundings.
-For instance, if the car’s camera spots a wall or pillar, the IMU makes sure the system knows if the car is moving forward, turning, or tilting as it nears the obstacle.

-In short, the IMU serves as the car’s sense of balance and movement.
-It works alongside the external perception from the camera.
-This teamwork allows the autonomous system to make better decisions, navigate safely, and maintain accurate control at all times.

 ## Sensor Consideration/Potential Improvements

-We planned to use the LiDAR to find obstacles and measure distances to walls and pillars.
-This would give us exact information about the environment, allowing the car to plan safe paths.
+We planned to use the LiDAR to find obstacles and measure distances to walls and pillars but eventually decided to stick to a simpler approach.
+This would've given us exact information about the environment, allowing the car to plan safe paths.
 When combined with the IMU, it would improve navigation accuracy during turns and on uneven surfaces.

 ### Lidar